logisim-evolution/logisim-evolution/README.md

 Logisim supports many languages.
 Many of them were automatically translated using [DeepL](https://www.deepl.com/).
 If you should find bizarre translations, please do not hesitate to correct them in the corresponding property files and to make a pull request!

-## What's new in logisim-evolution
+## What's new in Logisim-evolution

 * Chronogram -- to see the evolution of signals in your circuit
 * Electronic board integration -- schematics can now be simulated on real hardware!